River Delta: How It Forms

 Deltas are fertile and often overcrowded

 When an area floods, sediments spread across the region.
-When water recedes, soils are rich and fertile for agriculture purposes.
+When water recedes, soils are rich and fertile for agricultural purposes.

 In this diagram, the river enters a lake.
 The water flow decelerates and loses energy with sediments dropping in.
 A delta forms depositing a prism of sediments that gradually tapers out toward the lake interior.